skip to Main Content

 Lawyers and Confidentiality Release

-There are few circumstances where a lawyer is able to, or required to, release information on a client from their files.
-Further, the CPC outlines that while a lawyer must keep strict confidence on all information concerning the affairs of their client, they are only able to release such information when:
+There are few circumstances where a lawyer is able or required to release information on a client from their files.
+Further, the CPC outlines that while a lawyer must keep strict confidence on their client’s affairs, they can release such information when:

 1. Expressly or implicitly authorized by the client;